Children with a cleft lip or palate will need several treatments and assessments as they grow up.

 Repairing a cleft palate will significantly reduce the chance of speech problems, but in some cases, children with a repaired cleft palate still need speech therapy.

-A speech and language therapist (SLT) will assess of your child's speech several times as they get older.
+A speech and language therapist (SLT) will assess your child's speech several times as they get older.

 If there are any problems, they may recommend further assessment of how the palate is working and/or work with you to help your child develop clear speech.
 They may refer you to community SLT services near your home.